mathew-fleisch/bashbot/examples/get-file-from-repo/README.md

 ## Bashbot configuration

-This command is triggered by sending `bashbot get-cofnig` in a slack channel where Bashbot is also a member.
+This command is triggered by sending `bashbot get-file-from-repo` in a slack channel where Bashbot is also a member.
 The script is expected to exist before execution at the relative path `./examples/get-file-from-repo/get-file-from-repo.sh` and requires the following environment variables to be set: `github_token github_org github_repo github_branch github_filename output_filename`

 ```json
 {